Volkswagen ID.7: Overview

 A camouflaged near-production version was previewed on 4 January 2023, at the Consumer Electronics Show in Las Vegas.
 The world premiere of the ID.7 took place on 17 April 2023, simultaneously in Berlin and at the Shanghai Auto Show.
-The vehicle replaces both the Passat and the Arteon mid-size sedans as the flagship vehicle for the brand.
+The vehicle replaces both the Passat and the Arteon large family saloons as the flagship vehicle for the brand.
 The ID.7 rides on the newly established MEB, where it is based on other battery electric vehicles such as the Volkswagen ID.4 and the Audi Q4 e-tron.
-It is compared to D-segment vehicles such as the BMW i4 and the Tesla Model S. VW calls it its most aerodynamic ID series model so far with a ≈0.57 m^{2}.
+It is compared to D-segment vehicles such as the BMW i4 and the Tesla Model 3.
+VW calls it the most aerodynamic ID series model so far with a ≈0.57 m^{2}.

 The ID.7 is produced in Emden, Germany for Europe, whereas it is built in Foshan and Anting for China.
 Primarily because the ID.7 is larger and uses a standard rear-wheel drive layout, unlike the previous Arteon and Passat which both had a standard front-wheel drive layout, the ID.7 is positioned upmarket and competes with similar vehicles.

 On 19 February 2024, Volkswagen introduced the ID.7 Tourer, an estate version of the ID.7 which measures the same in length compared to the liftback ID.7.

 After previously having been confirmed for the North American market, its launch in the United States was delayed and later canceled.